 Even if you think you have a good case, be prepared for a lawyer to turn down the opportunity to represent you.
 Many lawyers don't take cases if they fall below a certain potential recovery amount, or if a key element of the case is less than clear.
 For example, maybe you've used Zantac or some other ranitidine product a lot, but you haven't received a diagnosis of cancer, so there's no clear harm yet.
 Be prepared to keep looking for help with your case, and to look again as your situation changes.

-Under a contingency fee agreement, your attorney takes a percentage of any settlement or court judgment you get, and usually pays for all costs as the case proceeds.
-If your Zantac case does not reach a settlement, and there is no award in your favor, you typically don't owe your attorney anything.
+Under a contingency fee agreement, your attorney takes a percentage of any settlement or court judgment you get.
+If your Zantac case does not reach a settlement, and there is no award in your favor, you typically don't owe your attorney a fee.

 A contingency fee is often 33%.
 Some attorneys will handle a Zantac/ranitidine case on a "sliding scale," which works much the same way as a standard contingency fee arrangement, except the percentage goes up as the case gets closer to trial.
 For example, if the case settles before the lawyer has to file a lawsuit in civil court, the fee percentage might be 25%.
 If the plaintiff (the client) wins after a lawsuit is filed and the case goes all the way through trial, the attorney's fee might be 40%.
 (Learn more about personal injury attorney fees.)

 Some attorneys might have a policy of raising their contingency fee percentage once a Zantac case is set for trial and requires more prep time.
 If an appeal is necessary, the attorney's fee might go up as part of the contract, or the attorney might want to draw up a new contract to stay on the case.